 In New Zealand during 2003-2007, acute unspecified upper respiratory tract infections were the most frequent cause of upper respiratory tract infection (URTI) admissions in children, followed by croup / acute laryngitis / tracheitis.
-In Hutt Valley DHB the pattern was similar, with these two diagnoses accounting for 87.8% of acute URTI admissions in this period (Table 34).
+In MidCentral the pattern was similar, with these two diagnoses accounting for 84.4% of acute URTI admissions in this period (Table 34).

 In New Zealand during 1990-2007, while there were some year to year variations, admission rates for acute URTIs (excluding croup), were remarkably similar at the beginning and end of the period.
 Similarly, admissions for croup / laryngitis / tracheitis only declined very slightly during this period.
-In Hutt Valley DHB, admissions for croup / laryngitis / tracheitis declined, while admissions for acute URTIs increased.
-While croup / laryngitis / tracheitis admissions were similar to the New Zealand average throughout this period, admissions for acute URTIs were much higher during the 2000s (Figure 38).
+In MidCentral, admissions for acute URTIs fluctuated markedly, while admissions for croup / laryngitis / tracheitis declined.
+Rates for both outcomes were lower than the New Zealand average during this period (Figure 38).